minimapletinytools/smarties/README.md

 ## Roadmap: <a id="missing"></a>

 - Modelling history patterns is challenging here since the tree produces no side effects.
-In a previous implementation I could have added a **get/setZipper** method to **TreeState** tracking which node we are at and nodes can manage their records in the state.
+In a previous implementation I could have added a **get/setZipper** methods to a typeclass constraint on the **perception** type.
 Currently, as sequences are represented as monads, one could add a monadic if/else that would not be possible to track :(.
-The current solution is to add **markOnExecution :: (Markable p) => String -> NodeSequence g p o ()** and leave the tracking to the user.
+The current solution is to add something like **markOnExecution :: (Markable p) => String -> NodeSequence g p o ()** and leave the tracking to the user.

-- I'm considering removing the **TreeState** type class constraint all together and making the tree entirely stateless.
-Instead, monadic return values should be the only method for passing information between nodes.

 - Support for [Statistic.Distribution.Normal](https://hackage.haskell.org/package/statistics-0.14.0.2/docs/Statistics-Distribution-Normal.html) for modelling risk reward.